 Hi, I'm Abel.

 I’m a social scientist figuring out how people interact with new things and new ideas.
-Check out my sample projects to get a sense of what this looks like across a variety of quant and qual methods.
+Check out my portfolio of projects to get a sense of what this looks like across a variety of quant and qual methods.

-During my time as a scientist and professor, I published research on social psychology, behavioral science, public opinion, and communication strategy.
+During my time as a scientist and professor, I developed a large-scale research program investigating how people evaluate and trust information, and how changes in information architecture affect their decision-making.
 I also led teams of junior researchers and taught courses on research methods, science communication, and data storytelling.

 My research projects have been covered in the New York Times, The Washington Post, Reuters, ABC News, CNN, Forbes, LA Times, National Geographic, Rolling Stone, and others including The Onion.